amishra138/events-delegates-lambdas/README.md

 public void btnSubmit_Click(object sender, EventArgs e) {
 	//Handling of button click occurs
 }
+* Delegate base class, Delegate has two important properties and one method
+	- Method : It is the pipeline has to dump data somewhere and you have to define the name of method, where data should go.
+	- Target : The target would be if you have to an object instance where that method lives, then the target would be actual object that has that method.
+	- GetInvocationList() : That ties in the next base class, there is a class called MulticastDelegate that's build into the framework as well.

+* Every delegate we create, once it's compiled, will inherit from MulticastDelegate.
+Its really a way to hold multiple delegates.
+* As mentioned in above line, we can't inherit directly from Delegate or MulticastDelegate, the way we do it is by delegate keyword and kind of a compiler trick
+* When we create a delegate, compiler automatically create a new special class behind the scene which inherits multicast delegate

+Ex:
+1) Delegate - public delegate void WorkPerformedHandler(int hours, WorkType workType)
+2) Delegate Instance - WorkPerformedHandler del1 = new WorkPerformedHandler(WorkPerformed1);
+3) Handler -
+			static void WorkPerformed1(int hours, WorkType workType)
+			{
+				Console.WriteLine("WorkPerformed1 Called");
+			}
+4) Invoke - del1(5, WorkType.Golf); it will invoke dynamically at run time

+* We use += to add multiple delegates in the Invocation List WorkPerformedHandler del1 = new WorkPerformedHandler(WorkPerformed1);
+	WorkPerformedHandler del2 = new WorkPerformedHandler(WorkPerformed2);

+	del1 += del2;

+	del1(5, WorkType.GoToMeetings); //this will invoke both delegates, by this we can wire up a bunch of notifications

 # What is an Event Handler?
 * Event handler is responsible for receiving and processing data from a delegate